JRONGW/Intro-to-IOT_Cuboctahedron-Pomodoro/README.md

 - Edge-side filtering + hysteresis + dwell time can eliminate "false triggering" at the device end and reduce the noise of uplink data (the value of edge computing).
 Robustness
 ####  Robustness1: Unit-vector normalization + zero-guard:
 - I compute n2 and bail if it’s ≈0, then normalize → prevents NaNs and ensures stable dot products.
-If I don’t normalize the accelerometer vector, the direction test gets contaminated by magnitude, which breaks your thresholds, hysteresis, and dwell logic.
+If I don’t normalize the accelerometer vector, the direction test gets contaminated by magnitude, which breaks thresholds, hysteresis, and dwell logic.
 Because the thresholds are set assuming that the n2 is normalized
 ####  Robustness2: LPF + re-normalize:
 - exponential smoothing (LPF_ALPHA) damps jitter; re-normalizing keeps math stable.
 ####  Robustness3: Hysteresis (ENTER_TH/EXIT_TH):